 In reality there is very little difference between any of them.
 But to go into painstaking detail…

-What I don’t like about super fine sand-sized composts is that over the time the structure collapses and can solidify.
-This is why I never intentionally use seed compost anymore, too often the tiny air gaps collapse and the seedlings struggle.
+What I don’t like about super fine sand-sized composts is that over the time the structure can solidify.
+This is why I never intentionally use seed compost anymore, too often the tiny air gaps collapse and the seedlings struggle to send out roots.

 To be fair to Dalefoot, they also offer a seedling compost with a finer consistency to their multipurpose, something they recommend for seedlings.
 Using regular multipurpose is my preference, which is what I’m trialling here – you have both options.